David A. Bednar: LDS Church service

 Bednar attended the 2019 dedication of the Rome Italy Temple with all 15 of the LDS Church apostles.
 This is believed to be the first time the entire First Presidency and Quorum of the Twelve Apostles were in the same location outside the United States.

 Bednar addressed the National Press Club in Washington, D.C., on May 26, 2022.

-Controversy

-In 2016, Bednar attracted media attention when he claimed the church doesn't discriminate against gay and lesbian people because "there are no homosexual members of the church."
-He stated that being gay or lesbian is not the primary identity of individuals, but rather that each individual is first a child of God.

 Personal life

 Bednar married Susan Kae Robinson in the Salt Lake Temple on March 20, 1975.
 The Bednars have three sons.